How Can I Fund A Medical Negligence Claim

 Classification Of Medical Negligence Funding:

 An interesting advantage of the Legal Aid medical negligence funding is that legal fees are not deducted from the Claimant’s compensation award value unlike the No Win No Fee Medical Negligence funding.
-If your medical claims fit the criteria for a legal aid, our solicitors will assist you obtain public funding for your case.
+If your medical claims fit the criteria for a legal aid, our solicitors will assist you to obtain public funding for your case.

 The Legal Aid Application Process